-Supervision and Monitoring.
+Supervision and Monitoring:

 School and network administrators and their authorized employees monitor the use of information technology resources to help ensure that uses are secure and in conformity with this policy.
-Administrators reserve the right to examine, use, and disclose any data found on the school's information networks in order to further the health, safety, discipline, or security of any student or other person, or to protect property.
-They may also use this information in disciplinary actions, and will furnish evidence of crime to law enforcement.
+Administrators reserve the right to examine, use, and disclose any data found on the school's information networks in order to further the health, safety, discipline, or security of any student or other person, or to protect property at any time and without notice.
+No user shall have any expectation of privacy regarding such materials.
+All users are expected to use appropriate judgment and caution in communications concerning students and staff to ensure that personally identifiable information remains confidential.
+This includes, but is not limited to, any and all electronically stored information and electronic files, electronic mail communications, and Internet website history.